 Conclusion

 Once you’ve set up your AS-Path filters, distribute-lists, and prefix-list filters, be sure to test them out in a safe environment before rolling them out live.
 It’s best practice to keep BGP traffic isolated from your general internal network traffic.
-And remember, it may be tempting to create huge and complex filters with the intention of completely locking down your network.
 Remember that less is more!
-Going overboard with complex filtering could potentially block legitimate routes from reaching the gateway.
+Going overboard with overly complex filtering could potentially block legitimate routes from reaching the gateway.
+The goal is precise filtering, not over-filtering.

 Hopefully, this post covered a little bit of everything.
 There’s a lot to consider when it comes to BGP, but don’t let that intimidate you.
 Every network has its own set of requirements, and there isn’t one solution that will work for everyone (at least not yet).
-By implementing some security best practices and using a combination of filters on your networks, you should be well on your way to filtering out the bad routes and keeping your data safe!
+By implementing some security best practices and using a combination of filters, advanced validation, and modern automation on your networks, you should be well on your way to filtering out the bad routes and keeping your data safe and sound!